CIA activities in Indonesia: Unanticipated event

-On October 1, 1965 (late night of September 30), early in the morning, six senior Indonesian army generals were kidnapped and executed by a group who called themselves the "30 September Movement."
-The so-called "movement" was headed by Lt.
-Colonel Untung, an officer in the President's bodyguard.
-According to a declassified CIA memo from October 6, 1965, the movement also included parts of the Indonesian army and air force, as well as members of several Communist organizations.
-On the same morning in October, a radio message was transmitted claiming that operation was "supported by troops of other branches of the armed forces" and that Utung acted to prevent a supposed 'generals' coup.
-These radio messages also insisted that the attempted coup was "American-inspired," while ensuring that the President and any other possible targets were now "under the protection of the movement."
-They proceeded to establish a left-wing "Revolutionary Council" which was composed of government officials who were not opposed to Communism, as well as members of various Communist parties.
-The self-appointed government did not muster support, and a few days later Sukarno regained control, but insisted that this was a political issue and refused to impose harsh penalties on those involved in the "30 September Movement."
+The self-appointed government did not muster support, and a few days later Sukarno regained control, but insisted that this was a political issue and refused to impose harsh penalties on those involved in the "30 September Movement".
 The memo notes the involvement of the PKI in the movement, and their subsequent disappearance from the public eye.
-It also speculates on the possible involvement of Sukarno in operation.
+It also speculates on the possible involvement of Sukarno in the operation.
 This document illustrates the agency's ability to see past what appears to be happening, and instead looks at the primary consequences and who benefited from what transpired.
 The CIA believed that the movement was a type of false flag operation that attempted to garner support for Sukarno, pro-Communist sentiment, and anti-American sentiment.
 Sukarno, with the apparent support of the army, began to align himself with Communist policies.
 The memo advises that the army does not support the Communist policies.
 However, Sukarno's declaration that the problem is political, and therefore requires a political solution, has stalled any possibility of the army taking action against the PKI.
 It predicts Sukarno's goals of returning the Communist Party to the "favorable political position it enjoyed prior to the events of October 1."
 Some people believed that Sukarno was speaking under duress and that he might have been forced to make these statements, which would indicate that he did not actually believe that the PKI should be handled politically.
-The CIA then started to question whether or not Suharto would listen to Sukarno's statements and leave them alone or not.
+The CIA then started to question whether or not Soeharto would listen to Sukarno's statements and leave them alone or not.